BIGmama-technology/Hiring-AI-engineer/README.md

 ## How does this work ?

-Below is a list of tasks that candidates concurently work on.
+Below is a list of tasks that candidates concurrently work on.
 If you deem your contribution to be complete, you can create a pull request.
 The team will review your contribution and provide feedback.
 If its good your branch will be merged with the `main` branch.
 Tasks that are done will be ommited and new tasks will apear for others.
 Candidates with merged changes will be invited to pass an interview with the team.